Last updated: 7 August 2020

 There are different types of cookies which are used to do different things.
 These include letting you navigate between different pages on a website efficiently, remembering preferences you have given and helping us to identify ways to improve your overall site experience.
 Others are used to provide you with advertising, which is more tailored to your interests, or to measure the number of site visits and the most popular pages.
 To find out more about cookies visit aboutcookies.org or allaboutcookies.org.

 To help you understand the different types of cookies we use on this website and what they do, we have grouped cookies into four categories as described in the ‘Cookies used on our sites’ section below.
-To see the cookies used on this site that fall into these categories, to control the types of cookies used and to see how long the cookies last, please use our cookies management tool.
+To see the cookies used on this site that fall into these categories, to control the types of cookies used and to see how long the cookies last, please use our cookies management tool tool.

 Information collected via cookies and other technology